From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Flows of partitions

 We now consider a $\Lambda$ flow of partitions $\hat{\Pi}$ in the sense of Definition \ref{DefStoFoP}.
 Observe that its trajectories are not necessarily deterministic flows of partitions.
-Indeed, the cocycle property does not necessarily hold simultaneously for all triplets $r < s < t$ on a same event of probability one (compare with Remark \ref{RemarkCocycleFoB}).
-Hence the one-to-one correspondence cannot be directly applied to obtain lookdown graphs.
+Indeed, the cocycle property does not necessarily hold simultaneously for all triplets $r < s < t$ on a same event of probability one.
+Hence the bijection $J$ cannot be directly applied to obtain lookdown graphs.
 Below we prove the existence of a modification $\tilde{\hat{\Pi}}$ whose trajectories are genuine deterministic flows of partitions.
-The reason that motivates this technical discussion is that we will identify in Section \ref{SectionATP} a stochastic flow of partitions embedded into a flow of bridges from which we will construct a lookdown process. \begin{proposition} Let $\hat{\Pi}$ be a $\Lambda$ flow of partitions.
-There exists a collection of partitions $\tilde{\hat{\Pi}}$ such that for all $s \leq t$, almost surely $\hat{\Pi}_{s,t}=\tilde{\hat{\Pi}}_{s,t}$ and such that on a same event $\Omega_{\hat{\Pi}}$ of probability one, all the trajectories $\tilde{\hat{\Pi}}(\omega)$ are deterministic flows of partitions. \end{proposition} Our strategy of proof is to restrict to the rational marginals of the flow of partitions $\hat{\Pi}$, and to prove that they verify the properties of a deterministic flow of partitions up to an event of probability zero.
+The reason that motivates this technical discussion is that we will identify in Section \ref{SectionUnification} a stochastic flow of partitions embedded into a flow of bridges from which we will construct a lookdown process. \begin{proposition} Let $\hat{\Pi}$ be a $\Lambda$ flow of partitions.
+There exists a collection of random partitions $\tilde{\hat{\Pi}}$ and an event $\Omega_{\hat{\Pi}}$ of probability one such that for all $s \leq t$, almost surely $\hat{\Pi}_{s,t}=\tilde{\hat{\Pi}}_{s,t}$ and such that for all $\omega\in\Omega_{\hat{\Pi}}$, the trajectory $\tilde{\hat{\Pi}}(\omega)$ is a deterministic flows of partitions. \end{proposition} Our strategy of proof is to restrict to the rational marginals of the flow of partitions $\hat{\Pi}$, and to prove that they satisfy the properties of a deterministic flow of partitions up to an event of probability zero.
 Then, we take right and left limits on this object and prove that we recover a modification of the initial flow.
-The proof is postponed to Section \ref{Proofs}.\\ For each $\omega \in \Omega_{\hat{\Pi}}$, let ${\cal P}(\omega)$ be the deterministic lookdown graph obtained from $\tilde{\hat{\Pi}}(\omega)$ by applying Proposition \ref{FoPCorrespondence}.
-On the complementary event, set any arbitrary values to ${\cal P}$.
-It is plain that ${\cal P}$ is a $\Lambda$ lookdown graph. \begin{remark} From a stochastic flow of partitions, we have been able to define a regularised modification.
-Note that this operation does not seem possible for a stochastic flow of bridges.
-Indeed, a key argument in our proof relies on the continuity of the coagulation operator whereas this property does not hold with the composition operator for bridges. \end{remark}
+The proof is postponed to Subsection \ref{SubsectionProofRegularisation}.